Resources for International Universities

 - NCAA Clearinghouse : information on eligibility for Division I and II universities.

-- Academic eligibility requirements are found in the Eligibility Rules Guide or the NCAA Quick_Reference_Sheet
+- Academic eligibility requirements are found in the Eligibility Rules Guide

-- Students must have completed all required courses for Division I or Division II schools to be eligible for admission (the CEEB code for Ontario schools is 998003).
+- Courses: Students must have completed all required courses for Division I or Division II schools to be eligible for admission (the CEEB code for Ontario schools is 998003).

 - More information regarding the NCAA is accessed through the NCAA high school information portal.